-When a child is identified as having a mental health condition, it is important that a Planning meeting is arranged to support their individual needs.
-This should be drawn up by relevant members of staff and where appropriate will involve the child, the parents and relevant health professionals.
-This can include:
+When a child or young person is identified as having a mental health condition, it is important that a planning meeting is arranged to support their individual needs.
+This should be attended by relevant members of staff and will involve the pupil, the parents and relevant health professionals.

+The plan can include:

-- Who is a partner to the plan;
+- Who is a partner to the plan

-- Reason for the plan including details of a child's condition, special requirements & precautions, medication and any side effects;
+- Reason for the plan including details of a pupil's condition, special requirements, precautions, medication and any side effects

-- Summary of the child's needs against the well-being indicators;
+- Summary of the child's needs against the well-being indicators

-- Desired outcomes;
+- Desired outcomes

-- Resources;
+- Resources

-- Timescales for action and change;
+- Timescales for action and change

-- What needs to be done and by whom who to contact in an emergency;
+- What needs to be done and by whom who to contact in an emergency

-- Any contingency arrangements, if necessary;
+- Any contingency arrangements, if necessary

-- Arrangements for reviewing the plan;
+- Arrangements for reviewing the plan